Key points

 These differences mean personal loans and line of credit personal loans appeal to different groups of people.
 Borrowers who are looking for flexibility and access to short-term credit may be more inclined to take out a line of credit personal loan.
 Borrowers who are after more cash flow certainty and a larger loan amount might be keener on a personal loan.

-Are line of credit personal loans secured or unsecured?
+Secured vs unsecured line of credit personal loans

 Line of credit personal loans can be secured or unsecured, depending on your circumstances and the lender.
 Security refers to securing the loan against an asset you own, like using a car you borrow a loan for as security.